 Those doctors who utilize Cranial Osteopathy have many hours of additional training in the various functions of the PRM and its relationship to all the anatomic and physiologic systems in the Living Human System.
 This specialized training allows the osteopathic physician to diagnose and treat disorders and diseases in ways that are unique to this method of Osteopathic Diagnosis and Treatment.

 Osteopathic Physicians Vs Chiropractors – Scope of Practice:

 The primary differences between an Osteopathic physician and a chiropractor are their levels of training and the scope of their practice.
-A chiropractor is not a licensed physician and has not completed residency training in a hospital.
+A chiropractor is not a fully licensed medical physician, and is not required to have completed residency training in a hospital.
 The scope of chiropractic practice is defined by statute as “including the diagnosing and locating of misaligned or displaced vertebrae and, through manual manipulation and adjustment of the spine and other skeletal structures, treating disorders of the human body.
 The practice of chiropractic does not include the use of drugs or surgery, or the practice of osteopathy, obstetrics, or any other branch of medicine”.

 Osteopathic Physicians Vs Chiropractors – Techniques:

 Chiropractic is primarily concerned with normalizing the alignment of the spine to influence the relationship between the spinal column and the nervous system.
 In this way, the chiropractor endeavors to influence the physiologic function of all of the organs and systems within the body.
 Although their techniques have expanded somewhat in recent years to include more gentle techniques, the vast majority of chiropractic adjustments are still of the thrust variety.